jimboslicethat/shakespeare-reviews/README.md

 # Shakespeare Reviews

 ## Getting Started 🚀
 1. Create a `.env.local` in the root directory for storing config variables.
+Please refer to the `.env.local.example` for more details.
-In this case add environment variables for:
+1. In this case add environment variables for:
-    * `SHAKESPEARE_API_URL` = The API url for the shakespeare API.
+    * `SHAKESPEARE_API_URL` = The API url for the shakespeare API _(can be copied from example file)_
-    * `AUTH_TOKEN` = The auth token for accessing the shakespeare API _(can be copied from example file)_
+    * `AUTH_TOKEN` = The auth token for accessing the shakespeare API
     * `BASE_URL` = http://localhost:3000 _(can be copied from example file)_
-    * Refer to the `.env.local.example` for a more concrete example.
 2. Install depencencies by running `yarn`.
 3. Start the development server by running: